zigster64/zigster64/README.md

 Until Zig 1.0 lands, all my working repos are based on nightly master

 🔭
-Here is a list of public Zig projects Im working on for 2024-2025 FY
+Here is a list of public Zig projects Im working on for 2025-26 FY

-- ⚡ [jwt.zig](https://github.com/zigster64/jwt.zig) Hard fork of softprops excellent zig-jwt, working with latest 0.14, and some added tweaks to allow decoding unverified JWT payloads
+- ⚡ [jwt.zig](https://github.com/zigster64/datastar.http.zig) Alternate driver for Datastar apps with http.zig (only).
+All stream based with no intermediate buffering.
+Includes a pub/sub mechanism for handling many long lived connections with realtime updatesx.

 - ⚡ [csv.zig](https://github.com/zigster64/csv.zig) Very simple package to read and parse CSV streaming data into Zig structs
 - ⚡ [dotenv.zig](https://github.com/zigster64/dotenv.zig) Very simple package to load ENV vars from .env files on boot